Why Inspection Readiness Should Be Part of Everyday Practice

 - Can access evidence quickly without last-minute searching

-- Have teams who understand quality expectations and demonstrate them consistently
+- Have teams that understand quality expectations and demonstrate them consistently

 Inspection readiness is not about perfect paperwork.
 It is about reliable, up-to-date evidence of safe care, effective leadership and continuous improvement.